-Overall soup consumption has been associated with a lower dietary energy density and a better diet quality in adults (6).
-However cabbage soup is an extreme form of a soup diet, and after the initial weight loss, the weight may be regained quickly.
+Overall, soup consumption has been associated with a lower dietary energy density and a better diet quality in adults (6).
+However, the cabbage soup diet is an extreme form of diet, and after the initial weight loss, the weight may be regained quickly.

 Cabbage and lettuce are both rich in certain macronutrients and phytochemicals that give these vegetables various beneficial properties.

-High intake of vegetables have been consistently associated with a reduced risk of cardiovascular disease.
+A high intake of vegetables has been consistently associated with a reduced risk of cardiovascular disease.
 Cardiovascular disease mortality also has been found to have an inverse association with intake of total vegetables (7).

 Red lettuce has been researched to have the potential to improve metabolic syndrome conditions of fatty liver and glucose metabolism, expressing antidiabetic effects due to the polyphenols found within (10).
 Red varieties of both lettuce and cabbages tend to have the highest amounts of antioxidant polyphenols (11).

-A study has demonstrated the potential of cabbage to control blood sugar and ameliorate oxidative stress of the liver (12).
+A study has demonstrated the potential of cabbage to control blood sugar and lessen oxidative stress of the liver (12).